-Brewhouse Yard and its 17th Century cottages allow us to tell the stories of everyday people in a rapidly expanding and industrialising Nottingham but its history stretches back far further.
+Brewhouse Yard and its 17th Century cottages, which will open in early summer 2022, tell the stories of everyday people in a rapidly expanding and industrialising Nottingham – but the history of this area stretches back much further.

-From a den for cutthroats and thieves to the genteel home of a stocking dyeing pioneer, Brewhouse Yard has just as many exciting stories as the castle atop the hill!
+Having transformed from a sordid den for cutthroats and thieves to the genteel home of a stocking dyeing pioneer, Brewhouse Yard has just as many stories to tell as the Castle atop the hill.

 Crusades and Castle connections

-The area that would later become known as Brewhouse Yard has long been associated with Nottingham Castle, not least for the famous Ye Olde Trip to Jerusalem pub, which has been pulling pints for thirsty visitors and travellers since 1189 AD.
+The area that would later be known as Brewhouse Yard has long been associated with Nottingham Castle, not least for the world-famous Ye Olde Trip to Jerusalem pub, which has been pulling pints for thirsty visitors and travellers since 1189 AD.

-Whilst it has been disputed that King Richard I famously drank at the Trip before leaving for the Crusades, we do know that water mills provided the castle with flour on the site from before 1217, when an invoice is dated for repairs to the mill in the papers of King Henry III.
+King Richard I is said to have famously drank at the Trip – England’s oldest pub – before embarking on the Crusades.
+We know for sure that watermills provided the Castle with flour on the site from before 1217, when an invoice is dated for repairs to the mill in the papers of King Henry III.

 Outside the law

-The Brewhouse Yard was “an extra-parochial liberty” which placed it outside of the jurisdiction of the town’s parishes for law and order.
-This led to it becoming a hub for undesirables and quite the den of iniquity!
-It was also officially tax free, possibly leading to the rise of brewing in the rock caves.
-The Nottingham historian Robert Thoroton once described it as: “a great receptacle for fanatics, and other like people, who would not live conformable to the laws.”
+The Brewhouse Yard was ‘an extra-parochial liberty,’ which placed it outside the jurisdiction of the town’s parishes for law and order.
+It became a hub for undesirables and a den of iniquity.
+It was also officially tax-free, which may have inspired the rise of brewing in the rock caves.
+The Nottingham historian Robert Thoroton once described it as ‘a great receptacle for fanatics, and other like people, who would not live conformable to the laws.’

 Plot and intrigue

 To preserve the powers of a King

-In 1330, the castle’s caves provided the backdrop to the daring coup d’état where supporters of the young King Edward III captured the King’s mother, Queen Isabella and her new lover, Roger Mortimer.
-They dragged Mortimer down from the lofty heights of the Castle to Brewhouse Yard, where he was slung onto a horse and taken to London to be executed.
+In 1330, the Castle’s caves provided the backdrop to a daring coup d’état which saw supporters of the young King Edward III capture the King’s mother, Queen Isabella and her new lover, Roger Mortimer.
+They dragged Mortimer down from the lofty heights of the Castle to Brewhouse Yard, where he was slung onto a horse and led to London to meet his grisly end.